Khalilkubs/Hackathon-AI-PHYSICAL-BOOK/README.md

 1. Ensure Docker and Docker Compose are installed
 2. Run: `./scripts/start_rag_system.sh`
 3. API will be available at `http://localhost:8000`

+### For the Frontend Chatbot Integration
+1. The chatbot is automatically integrated into all pages via Docusaurus theme override
+2. Access the chatbot by clicking the icon in the bottom-right corner of any page
+3. Ask questions about the book content and receive responses from the RAG system
+4. Chat sessions persist across page navigation and browser sessions

 ### For GitHub Pages Deployment
 The site is automatically deployed when changes are pushed to the main branch.